MohamedSujahath/HubrickBEChallenge/README.md

 2. **"GenerateReports.java"** under the folder (GenerateReports/src/com/hubrick/reports/GenerateReports.java) is the main Java Class which when executed by right click and Run As Java Application reads all the 3 input data CSV files and generates the 4 reports after the calculation.

-3. The code is compilable with Oracle JDK 1.8 and path to the directory containing the input data files is not necessary as all the input data CSV files are kept in the same directory as the Main Java class "GenericReports.java" that is enough.
+3. The code is compilable with **Oracle JDK 1.8** and path to the directory containing the input data files is not necessary as all the input data CSV files are kept in the same directory as the Main Java class "GenericReports.java" that is enough.

 4. Only libraries that are part of Oracle Java Runtime are used.

 5. The Java class "GenerateReports.java" reads the following 3 input CSV files: (Input files have to be in the same directory as Main Java class "GenericReports.java)

-      a) employees.csv
+      1. employees.csv
-      b) departments.csv
+      2. departments.csv
-      c) ages.csv
+      3. ages.csv

       Generates the following 4 reports as output in the Root directory of the Eclipse Project (under GenerateReports folder) (with Header columns)

-      a) AvgIncomeByAgeRange.csv
+      1. AvgIncomeByAgeRange.csv
-      b) MedianAgeByDepartment.csv
+      2. MedianAgeByDepartment.csv
-      c) MedianIncomeByDepartment.csv
+      3. MedianIncomeByDepartment.csv
-      d) Percentile95IncomeByDepartment.csv
+      4. Percentile95IncomeByDepartment.csv

  6. The Department CSV files is **alphabetically sorted** after reading from the input csv file departments.csv and then only used for calculation.